momsdish-corp/public-devspace/REF.md

 **Parameters:**
 - `$POD_NAME` - name of the pod to print logs for
-- `$CONTAINER` - name of the container to print logs for
 - `$TIMEOUT` - (optional) (default: 60) timeout in seconds
 - `$REF_COMMAND` - (optional) Name of the referring command.
 This will be printed in the logs.

 ## kubectl_follow_logs_until_file_appears
-Follow pod logs, until the specified file appears
+Follow pod logs, until the specified file appears.
+The caveat is that the logs cannot start until the specified container gets created.

 **Parameters:**
 - `$FILE_PATH` - absolute path of the file to wait for
 - `$POD_NAME` - name of the pod to print logs for
-- `$CONTAINER` - name of the container to print logs for
+- `$CONTAINER` - name of the container which holds the file
 - `$TIMEOUT` - (optional) (default: 60) timeout in seconds
 - `$REF_COMMAND` - (optional) Name of the referring command.
 This will be printed in the logs.